 If you think small, importing/exporting becomes just a mouse-click away.
-As early as 1985, I started to view markets outside the United States as the future of our business.
+As early as 1985, we started to view markets outside the United States as the future of our business.
 We even put "global," "trading" and "sourcing" in our company name (Global TradeSource, Ltd.).

 That kind of vision, along with a facilitator called the Internet, has broken down every imaginable barrier to growth and prosperity and has transformed how the world does business.
 The moment you create a Web site, blog or Facebook account, your point of contact with consumers becomes global.

-The use of technology, especially social networks such as Facebook, LinkedIn and Twitter, along with the advent of smart phones and tablets, makes finding opportunities in the world marketplace a breeze for small business owners and executives who might like the idea of going global.
+The use of technology, especially social networks such as Facebook, LinkedIn, and Twitter, along with the advent of smartphones and tablets, makes finding opportunities in the world marketplace a breeze for small business owners and executives who might like the idea of going global.
 And as a result of these advancements in technology, these same individuals can create opportunities (not just look for them!) and even launch whole new enterprises in a heartbeat based on unmet needs and interests expressed by consumers.

 An Import Business is Born